A man signing a contract

 Orange County Services

-FedReceiver, Inc. provides professional court-appointed receivership services in Orange County.
-Our experienced team is routinely appointed by courts to manage, preserve, and recover assets in complex litigation matters.
-We specialize in delivering efficient, transparent, and court-compliant solutions that protect stakeholder interests across a range of legal scenarios, including regulatory enforcement, divorce, and judgment collection.
+FedReceiver, Inc. delivers trusted court-appointed receivership services throughout Orange County.
+Our seasoned professionals are frequently appointed by the courts to manage, preserve, and recover assets in high-stakes litigation.
+We focus on providing efficient, transparent, and court-compliant solutions that safeguard stakeholders in matters such as regulatory enforcement, partnership disputes, divorce, and judgment collection.

 Zoomed in version from website logo used as backround